taewdy/tw-docs/content/posts/ansible-chef.md

 By automating `chef-client` runs, your fleet of nodes will always be up to date with the latest configurations, making management more efficient and reducing the risk of configuration drift.

 ---

-Feel free to incorporate this into your notes!